danwing/referee/draft-xyzzy-referee.md

 exist for this step, detailed in {{bootstrapping}}.

-A server supporting this specification needs to support raw public keys {{!RFC7250}} and its server_certificate_type extension.
-Upon receiving a ClientHello with the server_certificate_type extension the server responds with its raw public key {{!RFC7250}} rather than a PKI certificate.
+A server supporting this specification needs to support raw public keys with the server_certificate_type extension ({{!RFC7250}}).
+As detailed in {{!RFC7250}}, when the server receives a ClientHello with the raw public key certificate type in the server_certificate_type extension the server responds with its raw public key rather than a PKI certificate.

 If a server's referee public key changes (e.g., factory reset,